kareltucek/firmware/doc-dev/user-guide.md

 on fn.q (and possibly on all other fn layer characters?):

 ```
 ifShift final recordMacro $thisKeyId          // start or end macro recording by fn+shift+q
-setVar i 0
+setVar i 0                                    // declare auxiliary variable to use as an iterator
-if ($macroRepeat == 0) setVar macroRepeat 1 //if number was not specified, repeat once
+if ($macroRepeat == 0) setVar macroRepeat 1   // if number of repetitions was not specified, specify that we should repeat once
 while ($i < $macroRepeat) {
     playMacro $thisKeyId
     setVar i ($i+1)
 }
+setVar macroRepeat 0
 ```

 #### Vim @ prefix key